Thi-Tracey-Nguyen/Terminal-App/README.md

 # Terminal App for T1A3 Assessment
 ## List of features in the application

 1. Choose an opponent
    There are two characters as the opponent to the human player.
 The human player can choose which one to play against or choose to let the program pick a random character.
 If the player picks an unavailable character, the program will display a message which shows available characters and let them choose again.

 2. Play a word
    When it is their turn, the player can play a word onto the board.
-The word must be made from the letters on their rack the input will be checked against a dictionary (.txt file).
+The word must be made from the letters on their rack, the input will be checked against a dictionary (.txt file).
 There are three scenarios:

-   * If the word contains characters that are not in the player's rack, the program will rejects the word with an explaination.
+   * If the word contains characters that are not in the player's rack, the program will rejects the word with an explanation, and prompts the user to try again.
-   * If the word is not a valid English word, the program will reject the word with a response.
+   * If the word is not a valid English word, the program will reject the word with a response, and prompts the user to try again.
    * If the word only uses valid characters and is an English word, the program excepts it and prints it onto the terminal.

     The computer opponent will say a response that is appropriate for the scenario.

 3. Skip a turn
    The player can skip a turn if they cannot form a valid word by typing `\skip` within their turn, with each skip, the player will be given a new set of characters.
+Their input will bypass the verification mechanism and they score 0 in that turn.
+Computer will play its turn then the game continues.

 4. Access HELP for rules
-   The player can type `\help` to see valid keyboard inputs such as `\skip`, `\help` and `\quit`
+   The player can type `\help` to see valid keyboard inputs such as `\skip`, `\help` and `\quit`.
+After that, they can return to where they were in the game.

 5. Quit anytime
    The player can type `\quit` to quit at anytime.
 The program will display a farewell message and terminate.